oliverj96/katy-trail-app/README.md

 **Bookmark Page**
 - Shows all locations that user has bookmarked on separate cards with the location's name, a short description, and two side-by-side texts that say "Learn" and "Remove"
-- Scrolling is possible by swiping a finger up and down on phone's screen (given that there are enough bookmarked locations to scroll down)
+- Ability to scroll up and down by swiping a finger up and down on phone's screen (given that there are enough bookmarked locations to scroll down)
 - Tapping "Learn" on a location card navigates to a page with that location's name on the top blue title bar, one or more images of the location, and a historical description of the location
 - Tapping "Remove" removes the location data from the bookmarks page so the location card disappears